SanicTK2/iidxguide/docs/c_feat_history.md

 * Added SUDDEN+ TYPE B, in addition to existing SUDDEN+ which is now TYPE A
 * Added QPRO player avatars
 * Removed BORDER BONUS and PERFECT BONUS from money score
+* When two people are playing, BATTLE is now always on, with no option to turn off.

 ## HD era (2012-2019)